2. Variations on the following:

 I don't like charging these prices anymore than you do!
 My pens are made by me, by hand in my workshop in Chicago, Illinois, USA.
 These are not mass produced.
 If all goes well, and demand warrants, I'm getting the kind of machinery that can cut manufacturing time down.
 When that happens, prices will come down.

-For the wooden pens, the biggest cost is labor, as these have the most parts (the V2 alone has 17 that all have to be machined to very close tolerances) and the most arduous finishing process, so they are the most expensive.
-Premium woods such as Cocobolo, Ebony, Redheart, Lignum Vitae are very expensive/hard to come by, and pens made from them have that reflected in their prices.
+For the wooden pens, the biggest cost is labor, as these have the most parts and the most arduous finishing process.
+Premium woods such as Cocobolo, Ebony, Lignum Vitae, etc. are very expensive/hard to come by, and pens made from them have that reflected in their prices.